IvanSarafannikov/github-kanban-test-task/README.md

 # Github Kanban Board

-Implement a simple kanban board service with backend and frontend.
+## Tech stack
+- React for the FrontEnd (only hooks, no classes).
+- Backend framework which is suitable for you.
+- Node.js of the LTS version (EOL versions are not allowed)
+- Typscript is a must for both FrontEnd and BackEnd (frameworks, which doesn't support Typescript are not allowed).
+- You are allowed to use fullstack frameworks (like NextJS).
+- Use MongoDB or Postgress for a data storage.
+> Stack requirements mentioned above are obligatory to follow.
+Other technologies, paterns are free for your choise.

 ## Requirements
-1. User should enter unique workspace ID in the input on top of the page and press "Connect".
-For example: `600796a8-9e79-4894-84b4-def927689c57`.
-2. User should also be able to create a new workspace and have its ID automatically put in the input.
-3. App loads tasks from the provided workspace
-4. App contains 3 columns:
+1. Board contains 3 columns:
-- ToDo
+  - ToDo (all new issues)
-- In Progress
+  - In Progress (opened issues with assignee)
-- Done
+  - Done (closed issues)

-4. User should be able to drag-n-drop between the columns and change the order of tasks.
+2. User should be able to add a new board.
-5. User should be able to create new tasks.
+3. User should be able to switch between boards.
-6. All changes should be sent to the server and stored in the database.
+4. User should be able to create the issue - with title and description.
-7. Each workspace should have separate task lists.

-## Technologies

-You should use exactly the listed technologies or one of them if it is allowed:

-### Frontend
-- React 18 with hooks, no classes
-- Typescript
-- UI library (on your choice):
-  - Ant Design
-  - React-Bootstrap
-  - Semantic UI
-  - Blueprint UI
-- State manager (on your choice):
-  - Redux (or Redux-Toolkit)
-  - MobX
-  - Recoil
-- Testing (on your choice):
-  - React Testing Library
-  - Cypress
-- any other library you need

-### Backend
-- NodeJS, any LTS version that isn't EOL
-- Typescript
-- Express or NestJS
-- PostgreSQL or MongoDB
+5. New issue has to always go into the `Todo` section.
+6. User should be able to drag-n-drop issues them into other sections, or change orders.
+7. On clicking the issue, user should see a modal window and be able to edit issue's title and description.

 ## Assessment